emmy-nguyen/emmy-nguyen/README.md

 - Upload, Edit, and Delete songs.
 - Like & Search tracks.
-- Search songs.
+- Search songs.ß
-- Stream with a built-in player.
+- ## Stream with a built-in player.

-### Moodify - Track your mood, elevate your mind
+### 😌 Moodify - Track your mood, elevate your mind

 Moodify is a modern, full-stack mood tracker that helps users log their daily emotions, thoughts, and life events.
 Designed with self-awareness and mental wellness in mind, Moodify visualizes emotional trends and offers a clean, intuitive experience for managing your mental health journey.